TheWebFoundation/open-data-barometer-2nd-edition/report/data/implementation.md

 ## Degrees of openness

-In the Open Data Barometer technical survey, we assess the availability and openness of each category of data in each country on the basis of a 10-point checklist, covering availability, accessibility, machine-readability, provision of bulk downloads, data being free of charge, availability of licenses, timeliness, sustainability, ease of discoverability, and provision of linked-data URIs.
+We assess the availability and openness of each category of data in each country on the basis of a 10-point checklist, covering availability, accessibility, machine-readability, provision of bulk downloads, data being free of charge, availability of licenses, timeliness, sustainability, ease of discoverability, and provision of linked-data URIs.
 Through a [weighted aggregation](../about/method.html), this is used to give each dataset a score of 0 - 100.
-In this edition we introduce a reduction in score of -5 for outdated datasets, to reflect the limited usefulness of data that should have been updated over the last year, but which has not been[^d].
+In this edition we introduce a reduction in score of -5 for outdated datasets, to reflect the limited utility of data that should have been updated over the last year, but which has not been[^d].
 The chart below shows the average scores for each category <a href="javascript:toggle_chart_init(0);">across all countries surveyed</a>, as well as allowing a view of the average for <a href="javascript:toggle_chart_init(1);">countries with an emerging or established Open Government Data initiative</a>[^2].

 <div id='chart1'>
   <svg style='height:600px'> </svg>